-Associate SolicitorPublic Law, Education Law, Higher Education Law, Special Educational Needs, Court of Protectionk.firstname.lastname@example.org+44(0)29 2038 8398Cardiff
+Senior Associate Solicitor, Head of Court of ProtectionPublic Law, Education Law, Higher Education Law, Special Educational Needs, Court of Protectionk.firstname.lastname@example.org+44(0)29 2038 8398Cardiff

-Prior to this, Kevin practised for a number of years in London at two highly regarded education law practices.
+Prior to joining Sinclairslaw, Kevin practised for a number of years in London at two highly regarded education and disability law practices.

-He has ten years of experience advising on public law, education law and disability related matters.
+He has over ten years of experience advising on public law, education law and disability related matters.

 Kevin’s traditional practice area is that of special educational needs.
 He has been instructed on appeals and claims heard by the SEND Tribunal and regularly represents parents at hearings in both England and Wales.
 Having successfully acted in one of the first reported appeals from SEND to the Upper Tribunal, he has developed a breath of knowledge in this jurisdiction and is now frequently instructed by parents on appeals to the Upper Tribunal.

-Alongside special educational needs, Kevin has also acted on both Admission Appeals and Exclusion Reviews.
+Alongside special educational needs, Kevin has also acted on Admission Appeals and Exclusion Appeals/Reviews.
 He has experience in advising on school re-organisation and advising Governing Body Disciplinary Committees.

 In the further and higher education sector, Kevin has represented students facing disciplinary action by their college or university as well as those students in conflict with their institution over academic and other matters.
 His expertise in public law and disability discrimination matters is particularly sought after in this sector.